DavidOgalo/Backend-Infrastructure-Toolkit/components/config-management/configuration-manager/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - See the [LICENSE](../../../LICENSE) file for details.